 This category speeds up Power On Self Test (POST) after you power on the computer.
 If it is set to Enable, BIOS will shorten or skip some check items during POST.
+The default value is Enabled.

 Enabled Enable quick POST Disabled Normal POST